What is Financial Aid Satisfactory Academic Progress?

 Students must have academic standing consistent with the MD program curriculum and graduation requirements to maintain continued financial aid assistance.
 To meet graduation requirements, students must successfully complete the prescribed courses of study of the first through the fourth years (See MD Program Class Regulations).

-Students must pass the USMLE Step 1 in order to progress to the first semester of their third year study.
-To achieve satisfactory academic progress, students in the spring semester of their second year (or prior to their 5th semester of study if a leave of absence has been obtained) must pass the USMLE Step 1.
-Failure to pass the exam after two attempts will result in the student failing to achieve financial aid satisfactory academic progress and in the student being denied federal student loan funding in the subsequent semester that they are enrolled.
-Students who fail the USMLE Step 1 after two attempts will be subject to the University's Return of Title IV Funds Policy.
+Students must pass the USMLE Step 1 and have a score recorded with GW MD Program by September 15 of their 4th year of study.
+Failure to pass the exam will result in the student failing to achieve financial aid satisfactory academic progress and in the student being denied federal student loan funding in the subsequent semester that they are enrolled.
+Students who fail the USMLE Step 1 will be subject to the University's Return of Title IV Funds Policy.
 Students may appeal their SAP status.
 Directions for appealing are listed further on in the policy.

 Maximum time frame is the maximum number of years after first enrollment that a student may complete MD Program courses in the full-time pursuit of a degree.
 The maximum time frames for completion of the programs are:

 Joint Degree Program

 Joint Certificate Program